-The major problem occurs with the synchronization in Windows 10 is that when two or more file sync applications exists the overlay icons doesn’t appear.
+The major problem that occurs with the synchronization in Windows 10 is that when two or more file sync applications exist the overlay icons don’t appear.
 These icons are essential to ensure whether a particular file is in sync/available/unavailable in the PC.

 Why this trouble occurs is mainly subject to the built-in functionality of Windows which allows a maximum of 15 overlay icons – 11 of which are allotted specifically to the third party applications.
 File synchronization applications like Dropbox and One drive incorporate multiple keys hence easily crossing the 11 mark.
 Hence, in this post, we bring you the solution to Fix Sync Icons Not Showing Up In Explorer In Windows 10.